-- integrated into public infrastructure projects, such as surveillance and traffic management. - 3.
-Industrial Automation and Industry 4.0: An exploration of how data privacy and compliance are addressed in industrial settings, focusing on the secure operation of IoT devices in manufacturing and supply chain management. - 4.
+- 3. Industrial Automation and Industry 4.0: An exploration of how data privacy and compliance are addressed in industrial settings, focusing on the secure operation of IoT devices in manufacturing and supply chain management. - 4.
 Environmental Monitoring: An analysis of the deployment of IoT systems for environmental monitoring and how data privacy and compliance considerations are incorporated to protect sensitive data and ensure adherence to environmental regulations.